RagnarB83/ash-documentation/docs/_build/html/_sources/setup.rst.txt

 #########################################

-Test if things work in general:

-python3_ash /path/to/ash/test_ash.py   #This runs a basic test job.
+Test if things work in general: python3 /path/to/ash/test_ash.py   #This runs a basic test job using the regular Python interpreter python3_ash /path/to/ash/test_ash.py   #Using the interpreter with Julia support